Anshul619/HLD-System-Designs/src/5_ProgrammingLanguages/1_GoLang/README.md

 - There are libraries that support checking code coverage and generating code documentation.

 # What are Golang packages?
-- The package is declared at the top of the Go source file as `package <package_name>`
+- The package is declared at the top of the Go source file as `package <package_name>`.
-- The packages can be imported to our source file by writing: `import <package_name>`
+- The packages can be imported to our source file by writing: `import <package_name>`.

 ![img.png](assests/gopackages_img.png)